-In order to understand THE RISE, you must also understand THE FALL
+To understand THE RISE, you must also understand THE FALL.

-Typically I’m pretty articulate.
+Normally, I’m pretty articulate.
 I love words.
-I think they allow you to communicate even the most complex thoughts and feelings when you find the right ones.
-I love @breneebrowns series on @hbo “Atlas of the Heart”.
-I read the book cover to cover, but for those of you who don’t like to read you should watch it.
-She talks about language of the human experience in depth and it’s so, SO important.
-I feel this type of knowledge should be taught from a young age, the same way learn math and english.
-Mandatory.
+When you find the right ones, they allow you to communicate even the most complex thoughts and feelings.
+I love the @breneebrowns series on @hbo, “Atlas of the Heart.”
+She talks about the language of the human experience in depth.
+I feel this type of knowledge should be taught from a young age, the same way we learn math and English.
+It should be mandatory.

 “That years of love have been forgot in the hatred of a minute.”
 Edgar Allen Poe

 No one has summed up the experience of my divorce more eloquently.
-For almost 14 years of my life I loved a man who didn’t love me the same way.
+For almost 14 years of my life, I loved a man who didn’t love me the same way.
 The language of that distinction is SO important.
 There was love, yes, but our individual experiences of it were so vastly different that I couldn’t comprehend his choice to end it.
-Age 19 to age 31.
-All that love, all that life - replaced by bitterness, resentment, anger…hatred.
+From age 19 to 31, all that love and life were replaced by bitterness, resentment, anger…, and hatred.
+Hatred is not something you hold on to; you have to release it, or it will consume you.
+It will eat away at you from the inside out.
+But good ole’ Edgar knew what he was talking about when he said that.
+He captured the fragility of love and the power of betrayal.

-In order to understand the rise, you must understand the fall.
+To understand the rise, you must understand the fall.
 It wasn’t one decision that led me to this part of my life.
-It was a million little choices (wrong ones, right ones, necessary ones) that led me to create Hafsa and Co., to choose love, to say “no thank you” to corporate America, to stand up the bullies and their accusations (to this day), to say goodbye to friendships that do not serve me, to end relationships, to break in all the places so that a transformation could take place.
-To have faith that this was Gods plan for me all along - even though I doubted Him on a daily basis and sometimes still do.
+It was a million little choices, wrong ones, right ones, necessary ones, that led me to create Hafsa and Co.
+To be able to choose love again, to say “no thank you” to corporate America and learn what it means to be an entrepreneur, to say goodbye to friendships that do not serve me, to end relationships, to break in all the places a person could so that a transformation could take place.
+To have faith that this was God’s plan for me all along - even though I doubted Him daily and sometimes still do.

 xo H